 Figure 26-6 Type Chooser Dialog with the Request and Response Elements

 Select the input element VacationRequestProcessRequest, and click OK.

 You are returned to the Create BPEL Process dialog.

 To the right of the Output field, click the Search icon.

 Select the output element VacationRequestProcessResponse, and click OK.

 You are returned to the Create BPEL Process dialog, as shown in Figure 26-7.

 Accept the default values for all other settings, and click OK.

-A BPEL process service component is created in the SOA Composite Editor.
+A BPEL process service component is created in the SOA Composite Editor, as shown in Figure 26-8.
 Because Expose as a SOAP service was selected in the Create BPEL Process dialog, the BPEL process is automatically connected with a service binding component.
 The service exposes the SOA composite application to external customers.

 For more information about service components and the SOA Composite Editor, see Chapter 2, "Developing SOA Composite Applications with Oracle SOA Suite."